Pedro-Bernardo/pedro-bernardo.github.io/content/blog/posts/2019-10-20-seccon19_lazy/index.md

 ---
+title: lazy
-title: lazy -- SECCON 2019 Online CTF
+ctf: "SECCON 2019 Online CTF"
-categories: [CTF Writeups]
-tags: [pwn]
+tags: [seccon19, pwn, writeup, formatstring]
 date: 2019-10-20
+description: "Exploit a buffer overflow to bypass a login check, into a format string vulnerability to dump the binary and libc.
+Exploit another buffer overflow into a ROP-chain to get a shell."
 ---

 **Points:** 332 (dynamic)